-SATA (Serial-ATA) Controller 0~1
+Serial-ATA (SATA) Controller 0~1

 Use this feature to activate or deactivate the SATA controller, and set the compatibility mode.
-The options for Controller 0 are Enhanced and Compatible.
-The default of SATA Controller 1 is Enhanced.
+The options are Enhanced and Compatible.
+The default for Controller 0 is Compatible.
+The default for Controller 1 is Enhanced.